 Restarting your router can be useful for fixing a number of Wi-Fi issues.

-- Wait for 30 seconds, then plug your router back in.
+- Wait 30 seconds, then plug your router back in.

-- Wait a couple of minutes, or until you see steady power and connection lights on your router
+- Wait a couple of minutes, or until there’s steady power and the connection lights on your router are lit up.

 Note: Every router is different.
 You may need to consult your router’s user manual for specific instructions on how to restart your router.